The 30 Day No Contact Rule: 11 Powerful Steps for this Beneficial Strategy

 But, before we dive deep into this idea of the 30 day no contact rule, let me ask you a quick question.

-Camp B: Others practice it to have a bit of sanity for themselves.
+Others practice it to have a bit of sanity for themselves.
 They need some time and space to process the relationship, and they know that trying to make a clean break while staying connected to Mr. Dreamy Eyes will probably be too hard.
 Plus, relationships make addicts out of all of us, and typically normal people can go a little bit off the rails when a relationship ends, especially if they’re the “dumpee” (translation: the one who got dumped).
+They think they’ll be able to get over him in 30 days.

-So which one are you (and don’t worry, I’ve got some good stuff for you whether you fall into Camp A or Camp B)?
+So which one are you (and don’t worry, I’ve got some good stuff for you whether you’re in Category 1 or Category 2.

 In fact, you may get to the end of the break and realise you’re ready to move on or that you want to continue having more time to heal.

-More than likely, you’ll grow to appreciate your own company and you may be ready to say “no way” to anything less than your expectations.
+The biggest thing is that you’ll grow to appreciate your own company and through this you’ll be more than ready to say “no way” to anything less than your expectations.

 This is the perfect way to take your power back after a breakup.

-This is the part of this whole process that excites me the most is seeing you fully empowered after this experience.
+I am all about you finding yourself again.
+The part of this that excites me the most is seeing you fully empowered after this experience.
 Breakups have this crazy way of bringing mighty women to their knees in a way nothing else seems to be able to do, but I want to give you your power back.

-The Truth About the 30 Day No Contact Rule
+What is the 30 Day No Contact Rule?

 You might find this to be one of the most challenging things you’ve ever had to do…especially if you’ve been together a long time and you’re used to hanging out and spending every. 👏 waking. 👏 moment. 👏 together. 👏